cudoventures/cudos-docs/docs/governance/governance.md

 Governance proposals are used for decision making on the Cudos Network.

+To create a proposal, a 50000 CUDOS deposit is required.
+This deposit is returned if your proposal is successfully voted for by token holders.
+However, is NOT returned if the vote is unsuccessful.
+It's a good idea to share your proposal idea in the [Cudos Discord](https://discord.com/invite/cudos) group prior to submitting it.

-A proposal can be for an upgrade of the chain, a change of the parameters of the chain, a simple text proposal, or any other message type.
+A proposal can be submitted for a number of changes including an upgrade of the chain, a change of the parameters of the chain, a simple text proposal, or any other message type.

 Validators and token holders have the right to vote on proposals on a 1 token 1 vote basis.
 This includes any stake delegated to them by other CUDOS holders.